adi518/vue-stepper/README.md

 ```

 ## Usage
 To use the component in your template, simply import and register with your component.
 To control the Stepper state, we use the `v-model` directive, similar to an input element.
+The model type is an Object, which holds the component id, step display and auxiliary properties like `flags` to ease composition.
+Optionally, you can cherry-import `Stepper` class and use that to initialize the model among other useful auxiliary properties.

 ### Template
 ```html